Degradability of Fermionic Gaussian Channels: Standard Form and Complete Positivity of the Gaussian Degrading Map

-\begin{lemma}[Perfectly transmitted Majorana modes] A FGC with $k\geq2l$ perfectly transmitted Majorana modes is unitarily equivalent to a FGC of the form $T=T_{(\id_{2l};0)}\oplus T_{D',B'}$. \end{lemma} This will be useful for the degradability classification later, since by \Leref{Sle:DegCompChan} it then suffices to study the the smaller channel $T_{D',B'}$.
+\begin{lemma}[Perfectly transmitted Majorana modes] A FGC with $k\geq2l$ perfectly transmitted Majorana modes is unitarily equivalent to a FGC of the form $T=T_{(\id_{2l};0)}\oplus T_{D',B'}$. \end{lemma}

+\Proof: Consider a FGC $T_{A;B}$ in standard form.
+It transmits $k$ Majorana modes ``perfectly'', if the (diagonal) matrix $A$ has at least $k$ singular values 1.
+In this case, the CPM-condition [Eq.~(4) of the main text] implies that $B$ must vanish on all those modes.
+Let $l$ be the largest integer such that $k\geq 2l$.
+Then the channel is a particular case of a Gaussian product channel $(A; B) = (A_1\oplus A_2 ; B_1\oplus B_2)$ with $A_1 = \id_{2l}$ and $B_1=0$ and where $A_2$ now has at most one singular value equal to 1.
+This will be useful for the degradability classification later, since by \Leref{Sle:DegCompChan} it then suffices to study the smaller channel $T_{D',B'}$.

 An interesting characteristic of the channel is the \emph{smallest} environment such that a physical representation with a pure state is possible.
 The dimension of that environment is called the \emph{Choi rank} of the channel \cite{CRS08} and is given by the rank of the Choi-Jamiolkowski state of the channel.
-For our fermionic case we consider the state obtained by letting the channel $T_{A;B}$ act on the first $n$ modes of a $2n$-mode maximally entangled fermionic Gaussian (e.g., with CM as in \Eqref{eq:BRform} with $l=0$ and $\lambda_j=1$).
+For our fermionic case we consider the state obtained by letting the channel $T_{A;B}$ act on the first $n$ modes of a $2n$-mode maximally entangled fermionic Gaussian (e.g., with CM as in Eq.~(2) in the main text with $l=0$ and $\lambda_j=1$).
 In the following, it is convenient to measure the Choi rank via the \emph{minimum number of fermionic modes} needed to purify this Gaussian state.
-For an $n\to n$ FGC $T_{A;B}$ one can check that its Choi rank is $2n-\mr{dim}\ker(\id-AA^T-iB)$:
+For an $n\to n$ FGC $T_{A;B}$ we show in the following lemma that its Choi rank is $2n-\mr{dim}\ker(\id-AA^T-iB)$: